Ubadah ibn al-Samit: Character

 During his lifetime, 'Ubadah held influence within caliphate administration.
-He was trusted to pass fatwas judgements, which only a handful of Muhammad's companions were allowed during their life.
+He was asked to pass judgements, which only a handful of Muhammad's companions were allowed during their life.
+No one truly understands who gave them such privileges.

 Regarding his battlefield achievements, 'Ubadah was known as a fearless warrior.
 Caliph Umar himself has praised him as an equal of 1,000 warriors.
 He was once recorded for displaying his personal military prowess when the Muslims had besieged a Byzantine fort.
 'Ubadah was found alone praying in a field by Byzantine soldiers.
 Before they could approach, he jumped to his horse and advanced towards them.
 The Byzantine soldiers fled and were chased by 'Ubadah until they reached their fort.

 He was known as a clever commander who deployed successful strategies, such as the use of ambush trenches which allowed him to conquer strongholds such as Latakia in Syria and Alexandria in Egypt.